zachsfr/zachsfr.github.io/index.md

 [View The Project](https://rpubs.com/zachsfr/902654)

-* Analyzed the manufacturing process of mock Beverage Company in order to understand and predict the PH of beverages
+* Analyzed the manufacturing process of mock beverage company in order to understand and predict the PH of beverages
 * Built several  Machine Learning Models including a Neural Network, Support Vector Machine, and Random Forest